 - Cut the lamb against the grain into thin slices, about the size of 1 ¼ inch x 1 ¾ inch (3 cm x 4 cm).
 Putting the meat in the freezer for 15-20 minutes helps firm up the meat and make it easier for slicing.

-- Combine the ingredients for the marinade and add the mixture to the lamb in a large bowl.
+- To velvet the meat, combine the ingredients for the marinade and add the mixture to the lamb in a large bowl.
 Mix and stir until each slice is well coated.
 Marinate for at least 30 minutes, preferably 2 hours.

 - Separate the cilantro leaves from the stems, and cut the stems into 1-inch (2.5 cm) sections.